eliaskanelis/.dotfiles/README.md

 ## Installing apps

-For each program that has an available seperate install script, run it.
+For each program that has an available seperate install script run its script.

 ```sh
 cd ~/sync/.dotfiles